WebberZone/add-to-all/docs/01-ata-getting-started/snippetz-shortcode-and-block.md

 [WebberZone Snippetz](https://webberzone.com/plugins/add-to-all/) provides three ways to embed a named snippet inline inside post or page content: a shortcode, a Gutenberg block, and an Insert Snippet button for the Classic Editor.

-Both require the Snippets Manager to be enabled (**Snippetz → Settings → General → Enable Snippets Manager**) and a published snippet to exist.
+All three require the Snippets Manager to be enabled (**Snippetz → Settings → General → Enable Snippets Manager**) and a published snippet to exist.

 ## `[ata_snippet]` shortcode